Overview of the Gradebook

 This feature will take a Snapshot of the grades, Assignments and Categories in the Course Gradebook and will send updated grades to the Students’ Academic Portfolio and it will also make the data available for analysis

-The Finalize option will take a final Snapshot of the Gradebook will send the data to the Registrar and lock the Gradebook.
+The Finalize option will take a Snapshot of the Gradebook and flag the grades as final.
 The data is then data available to the Institution for analysis and will also update the Academic Portfolio.

 - Do NOT take a Snapshot of the Gradebook unless you are ready for your Students to view their grades in their Academic Portfolio.

 - Do NOT use the Snapshot feature if any grades, Assignments or Categories are still locked in the Gradebook